 So I wanted to start this with the bread and butter of the worship keyboardist.
 The pad.
 Listen to any modern worship record and the pad sounds are most likely from Omnisphere.
 It has been so popular in worship that Hillsong's Peter James was even tasked to create patches for this new release.

 Top 6 Pads for Worship

-Here are my top 6 pad sounds (there are 15 pad sounds in the project file).
+Here are my top 6 pad sounds.
 All of these are included in the factory library.

 CS-80 PWM Swell Verb - I've loved using Arturia's CS-80 emulation, so when I first loaded this patch up, it felt very familiar in sound.
 It was bright, a little bit detuned, nice swelling attack.
 But then I stopped playing, and I heard a gorgeous reverb tail that reminds of the Cloud setting on the Strymon BigSky.
 With its slow attack and beautiful reverb tail, I can imagine using this on a slow build worship anthem.

 Distant Memories - This was the first of Peter's patches.
 It brings images of falling crystals in a cave on a distant planet (I love scifi).
 The way the reverse movement plays inspires me to keep playing subtle melodies on the pad instead of just sitting on chords.
 Instant inspiration.

 Eternal Evolution DR - If the last patch inspired me to play melodies, this patch inspired me to hold it as long as possible and play with the mod wheel.
 Hold it long enough and distant choirs come in.
 Open up the mod wheel to open up the heavens.
 (This synth inspires so much hyperbole)

 Endless Opera Pad - I've always loved the subtle volume dips of a slammed compressor on a pad and this captures that beautifully.
 The mod wheel brightens up the sound and the release is long but it never overpowers.